Project-Herophilus/DataSynthesis/DataTier/README.md

 8. Terms - This leverages the codesets defined to pull in ANY specific codes that need to be leveraged into the platform.
    By doing this we can focus on the specific codes and their description specific to a defined application for a specific organization
 9. Terms Codeset To Application Values - This is where the specific details like code and description or code and complex data attributes are captured so when data  will need to be generated we can make it real world based.
 This is ALWAYS built upon the Organization and Application sending the data.

-# DataSynthesis Data Tier Setup
-This is very specific to data technologies we support.
-If we highlight a database version going below our outside the recommendation is not something we can help with.
-However, if you want to port it and put a pull request for other RDBMS or NoSQL data Technologies we welcome the assistance.

-## Reusable Assets to Help
-In order to enable resources to have independence we have included several directories underneath the DataTier directory as follows:

-- DDL: We publish updates when we do database updates, enhancements or fixes.
-We used to have several RDBMS, Embedded and and Data Warehouse included; however, we now only have PostgreSQL as of Feb 2022.
-If you have a need to convert the database to a different RDBMS you can work with us or use one of many common database management tools like RazorSQL.
-- DataLoaders: We recommend you use the latest versioned scripts for loading activities.
-We have also included a <version>-Linux for all other than Windows operating systems.
-The scripts could take some work to setup based on security and environment!!!

-## Install and Configuration
-With our implementations there have been numerous implementations of PostgresQL RDBMS has been tested on multiple
-platforms: Windows, Linux (multiple types - Ubuntu, Fedora, RHEL, CentOS and AlmaLinux) and Mac.
-The platform does not require any custom configurations but does implement the pgcrypto extension.
-So any resource for your environment we would consider accurate and adequate.
-Also, we will leave securing the RDBMS layer to your business standards and requirements!!!

-### Setup DataSynthesis Databases
-1. Get and import the DDL.
-2. Use the Data Load files to update the database with data.
-We currently ONLY have scripts and test MySQL and PostgresQL and after January 15, 2022 testing of PostgresQL.

 # Next Steps